Guinness Advertising, Pure Genius?

 Adventurous gentlemen have so often been the chief protagonists in the mysterious and nostalgic advertising world of Guinness, so following the recent release of two limited edition cans we look back at some of the best ever Guinness adverts from the masters of the black stuff.

-Featuring a bold red lobster and the iconic pint-balancing toucans, the recent limited edition cans pictured above honour the British artist John Gilroy.
-Starting in 1928 and running all the way through to the 1960s Mr Gilroy helped shape the Guinness brand through his distinctive ads with SH Benson, often featuring a zoo keeper and his animals, including the now iconic flying toucan.
+Featuring a bold red lobster and the iconic pint-balancing toucans, the recent limited edition cans pictured above honor the British artist John Gilroy.
+Starting in 1928 and running all the way through to the 1960s Mr. Gilroy helped shape the Guinness brand through his distinctive ads with SH Benson, often featuring a zookeeper and his animals, including the now-iconic flying toucan.

 It was Gilroy's colourful artwork that moved our advertising forward.
 One of the most memorable was born of his creative interpretation of a performing sea lion that caught his eye at the zoo.
 That animal, Gilroy mused, would be smart enough to balance a glass of Guinness on its nose.
 This concept became one of the longest living advertising campaigns in history: "My Goodness, My Guinness."

-In the late 80’s and early 90’s Guinness gave TV a real taste for the for the baffling (and funny) world of the Irish Stout.
-Mr Rutger Hauer memorably fronted a 24 series of ‘Pure Genius’ ads, usually tasting Guinness in his own unique, weird and often surreal way.
-Titles like the beautifuly simplistic It’s not easy being a dolphin to the more visceral classic below, The world revolves at a thousand miles per hour, it is enough to make you dizzy!
+In the late ’80s and early 90’s, Guinness gave TV a real taste for the baffling (and funny) world of the Irish Stout.
+Mr. Rutger Hauer memorably fronted a 24 series of ‘Pure Genius’ ads, usually tasting Guinness in his own unique, weird and often surreal way.
+Titles like the beautifully simplistic It’s not easy being a dolphin to the more visceral classic below, The world revolves at a thousand miles per hour, it is enough to make you dizzy!

-Mr Jonathan Glazer then directed 2 dynamic Guinness Adverts by Mr Tom Carty and Mr Walter Campbell (responsible for Dunlop’s Tested for the Unexpected) in the late 90’s that both celebrate the beauty of motion and the advertising campaign,
+Mr. Jonathan Glazer then directed 2 dynamic Guinness Adverts by Mr. Tom Carty and Mr. Walter Campbell (responsible for Dunlop’s Tested for the Unexpected) in the late ’90s that both celebrate the beauty of motion in the advertising campaign,

 Good things come to those who wait.